Slots Special Symbols

 In Bonus Rounds

-Many video slots also feature bonus symbols, which once again are different pictures and images, depending on the overall theme of the game.
-As you can see, they are very similar to the scatters but unlike them, they need to land on a specific payline to activate a bonus game or some other special feature.
+Many video slots also feature bonus symbols, which are once again different pictures or images, depending on the game’s theme.
+As you can see, they are very similar to scatters, but unlike scatters, they must land on a specific payline to activate a bonus game or another special feature.

-In most video slots, bonus symbols do not form separate winning combinations.
-When three or more of these symbols land on an active payline, they trigger the respective bonus feature.
-As we have explained above, the mechanics of the bonus games differ significantly from one game to the next.
-They can also be re-triggered or not.
+In most video slots, bonus symbols do not create separate winning combinations.
+When three or more of these symbols land on an active payline, they trigger the corresponding bonus feature.
+As explained above, the mechanics of bonus games vary greatly from one title to another.
+They may or may not be retriggered.

 View more...